sluglu/WR-over-FSO-model/README.md

 Components to be implemented :

-- experiment#2 or #3 : multiple orbital scenario and/or sync_interval (parrallelize)
+- experiment#3 : multiple sync_interval for given scenario (parrallelize)
+- TODO : plot the fwd and bwd prop delay with new compute loop

 the sytem is modeled as perfect (white rabbit work perfectly and in this case how PTP react):